lintangrr/Final-Project-HR-Analytics-The-Data-Miners/README.md

 Best model for predicting employee promotion is XGBoost with SMOTE and Threshold Adjustment.

-F1-Score (Train) : 0.586
+  - F1-Score (Train) : 0.586

-F1-Score (Test) : 0.532
+  - F1-Score (Test) : 0.532

 - **High Screening Efficiency for Non-Eligible Employees**

 The model demonstrates a 99% recall for non-promotable employees (class 0), meaning it accurately identifies and screens out 99% of employees who are not eligible for promotion.
-This high screening efficiency allows HR to focus resources on a smaller pool of high-potential candidates, significantly reducing the time and effort spent on non-eligible employees.
 - **Moderate Success in Identifying Promotable Employees**

 The model achieves a 40% recall for promotable employees (class 1), effectively identifying 40% of the total employees who truly deserve a promotion.
-While this recall rate means that some promotable employees might be overlooked, it still provides HR with a substantial list of high-potential candidates for review, streamlining the overall selection process.
 - **High Precision for Promotion Predictions**

 With a precision of 78% for promotable employees, the model's promotion predictions are accurate 78% of the time.
-This suggests that, when the model does flag an employee as eligible for promotion, there is a strong likelihood that they genuinely meet the criteria.
 However, approximately 22% of employees predicted to be eligible may not meet all the promotion criteria, indicating room for refining the model's selection accuracy.
 - **Key Factors Influencing Promotion Decisions**

   - **Award Wins** : Employees who have won awards are more likely to be promoted, suggesting a strong link between recognitions and promotion decisions.